Epidemiology (EPIDEMIOL)

 Prerequisite(s): Training or experience in public health, epidemiology, clinical research, quality improvement or health care organization leadership.
 Exceptions for these prerequisites may be made with the consent of the course director.

 Restrictions: Intended for students in the MAS or ATCR programs.
 Space permitting, individuals not enrolled in MAS/ATCR may take this course.
-Enrollment is not permitted if IMS 250 (online version) has been taken and passed.

 Activities: Seminar, Project